Window5000/SuffixChanger/README.md

   - ``suffixchanger.suffix`` to open the GUI
   - ``suffixchanger.addsuffix`` to add suffixes via a command
   - ``suffixchanger.reload`` to reload the SuffixChanger config
+  - ``suffixchanger.admin`` to access the admin gui

 # Configuration
   - ``title`` changes the title that is used for the GUI, supports [MiniMessage](https://docs.advntr.dev/minimessage/format.html)
   - ``watermark`` set to false to disable the watermark under the leftover buttons
   - ``obfuscate`` set to true to obfuscate suffixes that the players isn't allowed to use
+  - ``track`` advanced, determines which track to use for suffixes
+  - ``group_weight`` advanced, determines what weight the group should have in Luckperms when using /addsuffix

 # Contributing